Chart Color Schemes

 Infrastructure

-Cambridge has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Cambridge has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include the Tasman Highway Duplication Project, Cambridge Primary School Redevelopment, Draft Cambridge Oval Master Plan, and Brighton to Cambridge Freight Route Study.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified nine projects likely affecting this region.
+Notable ones are Tasman Highway Duplication Project, Cambridge Primary School Redevelopment, Draft Cambridge Oval Master Plan, and Brighton to Cambridge Freight Route Study.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.